telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/using-iso-standard-week-numbers.md

 # Applying week numbers according to the ISO Standard

-**RadCalendar** does not apply week numbers according to the ISO standard by default.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) does not apply week numbers according to the ISO standard by default.
 This is because the ASP.NET Framework itself does not.
 However, this can be configured easily at runtime: